Fair Transit Stop Placement: A Clustering Perspective and Beyond: Transit Stop Placement Meets Clustering

-Therefore, for any subset of agents $S \subseteq N$ and any subset of transit stops $T \subseteq \mathcal{C}$ with $|S| \geq |T| \cdot \frac{2n}{k}$ in $\mathcal{I}$, there always exists an agent $i^*$ such that $\rho \cdot c_{i^*}(T) \geq c_{i^*}(Y)$.
-This implies that the solution $Y$ satisfies $(2, \rho)$-core in $\mathcal{I}$. \end{proof} From \Cref{thm:clustering_meta}, it immediately follows that $(2, 1+\sqrt{2})$-core solutions for the TrSP problem can be computed using the clustering algorithm known as Greedy Capture \citep{CFLM19a}.
+From \Cref{thm:clustering_meta}, it immediately follows that $(2, 1+\sqrt{2})$-core solutions for the TrSP problem can be computed using the clustering algorithm known as Greedy Capture \citep{CFLM19a}.
 When applied to TrSP instances (through the reduction described in \Cref{sec:fair_clustering_model}), we refer to this algorithm as Greedy Capture for TrSP (\GCT).

 The algorithm works by uniformly growing balls around candidate transit stops and iteratively adding stops whose balls capture a sufficient number of uncaptured endpoints.
 In more detail, each endpoint is first marked ``active'', and \GCT smoothly increases radius $r$ and iteratively ``opens'' stops which are at distance at most $r$ from at least $\ceil{\frac{2n}{k}}$ active endpoints.
 Opened stops are added to the solution and endpoints are deactivated as soon as they are contained in an opened ball.
 The algorithm terminates when all agents are deactivated.\footnote{We note that Greedy Capture may terminate before selecting $k$ centers, an artifact that appears in some of our lower bound arguments.
-This behavior can be avoided by deactivating exactly $\frac{2n}{k}$ (fractional) endpoints for each selected center.
+This behavior can be avoided by deactivating exactly $2n/k$ (fractional) endpoints for each selected center.
 It is not clear whether the choice of which endpoints to deactivate can be used to improve the bounds.
 Nonetheless, we also give lower bound results like \Cref{prop:clustering_impossibility} which apply to all clustering algorithms.} See \Cref{alg::greedy_capture_for_bus_stop_selection} for formal pseudocode.

 In fact, as we will now show, it turns out that $(2,1+\sqrt{2})$-core is the best achievable approximation factor for \GCT and thus the analysis provided by \Cref{thm:clustering_meta} is tight.
 We defer instances proving tightness of approximation to Appendix~\ref{app:gc_trsp_core_approx}. \begin{restatable}{proposition}{propGcCoreApprox} \GCT algorithm (\Cref{alg::greedy_capture_for_bus_stop_selection}) satisfies $(2,1+\sqrt{2})$-core.
 However, for any $\delta,\varepsilon>0$, there exists an instance for which \GCT violates $(2-\delta,1+\sqrt{2}-\varepsilon)$-core. \end{restatable}